stewa02/sessionmanager.vim/README.md

 ## Usage
 After copying the plugin file into the plugin folder, the plugin will automatically start managing your session.
 The `.vim` or the `vimfiles` folder has to exist, because the plugin saves the session into this directory.
+It saves you session when you leave the editor into `$VIMDIR/session.vim` and reloads that session on startup.
+All new files from the command line (and buffers that are not associated with any window) will be opened into a new tab.

 If you want to save the session manually you can use the command `SaveSession` and if you want to set an autocommand to another event you can do that as well